opencog/atomspace/README.md

 Most developers should think of the AtomSpace as being kind-of-like an operating system kernel, or the guts of a database: its complex, and you don't need to know how the innards work to use the system.
-These innards are best left to commited systems programmers and research scientists; there is no easy way for junior programmers to participate, at least, not without a lot of hard work and study.
+These innards are best left to committed systems programmers and research scientists; there is no easy way for junior programmers to participate, at least, not without a lot of hard work and study.